lspiehler/pkiaas-docs/docs/certificate-templates/edit.md

 * **Strip Root from GetCACert Requests** - Exclude the root CA and return only the root in responses to SCEP GetCACert requests.
 * **Enable Microsoft SCEP compatibility** - Enable or disable the Microsoft SCEP (NDES) compatibility.
 This option enabled PKIaaS.io to mimic the /CertSrv/mscep_admin/ URL on Microsoft NDES servers to generate "enrollment challenge passwords" for processes and workflows designed to work with this Microsoft NDES functionality.
 The URL for this page can be found by navigating to **Certificate Templates -> Manage Templates**, next click on a template, and choose the **SCEP Admin (Microsoft compatibility)** option to navigate to the URL in a new tab.
     * **Enable Microsoft SCEP basic auth** - Enable or disable basic HTTP authentication for the Microsoft SCEP compatibility page.
 A username and password must be provided if this option is selected.
-* **Enable IP ACL** - Enable or disable the IP-based access control list (firewall functionality) for access tp SCEP requests, the Microsoft compatibility page (if enabled) or both.
+* **Enable IP ACL** - Enable or disable the IP-based access control list (firewall functionality) for access to SCEP requests, the Microsoft compatibility page (if enabled) or both.
 Enter a list of IPs allowed to access the resources.

 ### CT Logs
 For templates associated with root CAs or intermediate CAs that chain up to root CAs that require issued certificates to be submitted to certificate transparency logs, enter a comma-separated list of URLs where these certificates should be submitted here.
 The CT log must support logging for the CA associated with the template.
 This is something that must be coordinated with the owner of the CT log.